LaylBongers/BrainFry/readme.md

 ## Building ##
 1. Download the version of BrainFry you want to build.
-2. Build the engine from Visual Studio 2013.
+2. Build the BrainFry from Visual Studio 2013.

 ## License ##
 <div align="center">